stephanoparaskeva/wdi-group-project/README.md

 ### Process:
 This was a group based project where I worked in a team with 3 other developers: [Jessica Barnes](https://github.com/jessicamarybarnes), [Mary Cherasa](https://github.com/MaryCerasa) and [Matt Whaley](https://github.com/mjwhaley).
 We worked together using Version-Control via Git on GitHub where Mary was the Git master.
 All of us would communicate on what we were doing at each point in time.
 We'd handle any Git conflicts together and discuss what we wanted to keep and what we didn't.
 Features were created on separate Git branches before being merged into the development branch.

+**Division of work**
-##### Disvision of work: We decided to divide our tasks evenly in order to build the application from all angles.
+ We decided to divide our tasks evenly in order to build the application from all angles.
 This was to increase efficiency and meant that no one was left without work to do.
 I focused on the back-end models, testing using Mocha & Chai and the REST routes for the Categories resource.
 The second developer focused on the REST routes for Tasks and Groups.
 The third focused on managing the planning, overseeing the work done and the seeds file.
 And the last developer focused on styling and wireframes.

-##### Methodology:
+**Methodology**
 1. First I drew up the back-end models on a whiteboard while discussing with the team.
 Each gave feedback and helped structure the relationships

  ![](https://i.imgur.com/TthwseX.jpg)